oxygenxml/oxygen-publishing-template-samples/templates/map-shortdesc-meta/README.md

 # Main page description meta

-This is a sample publishing template that generates a "description" meta in the WebHelp's main page from the DITA Map's 'shordesc'.
+This is a sample publishing template that generates a "description" meta in the WebHelp's main page from the DITA Map's 'shortdesc'.

 - &lt;shortdesc> in DITA Map: